 States legislative intent that funds be allocated for unfunded Indian Tuition Waiver costs at public universities from the General Fund.
-Requires Department of Civil Rights to report certain information related to the waivers, and requires universities and tribal colleges receiving waiver pass-through funding to provide data under guidelines and procedures developed by the Department of Civil Rights by January 15.
+Requires Department of Civil Rights to report certain information related to the waivers by January 15, and requires universities and tribal colleges receiving waiver pass-through funding to provide data under guidelines and procedures developed by the Department of Civil Rights by January 1.